wavering-ruby/Head-Jumpers/README.md

 Numpad 0 - Use a skill
 ```

-**Note:** In the main menu, player one controls the option selection.
+**Note:** In versions before 2.0., in the main menu, player one controls the option selection.

 ## :video_game: Characters
 <table>